krisrowe/pay-calc/README.md

 - Validates extracted data (schema, math checks)
 - Stores in local records directory for use by analysis commands

+**Duplicate Detection (Two-Tier Design):**

+The import system uses two levels of duplicate detection to balance efficiency with correctness:

+1. **File-level tracking** (for folder imports): Skips files already processed based on Drive file ID.
+This makes incremental imports fast—re-running `records import` only processes new files.

+2. **Stub-level detection** (content-based): Prevents importing the same pay stub twice even from different source files.
+A stub's identity is:
+   - `pay_date` - when you were paid
+   - `employer` - who paid you
+   - `Medicare taxable wages` - total compensation for that pay period

+   Medicare taxable wages is the key distinguisher—it's universal across all employers and pay types, and uniquely identifies same-day stubs (e.g., regular pay vs stock grant have different Medicare taxable amounts).

+**Recovery workflow:** To re-import a specific file (bypassing file-level tracking), use `records import <file-id>`.
+This uses stub-level detection to avoid duplicates while allowing re-extraction.

 **`analysis`** - Pay stub analysis (single party)

 **Goal:** Extract accurate year totals from the most recent stub's YTD values, while validating data completeness.